devops329/devops/instruction/burpSuite/burpSuite.md

 ![Open project dialog](openProjectDialog.png)

-Next you will see the default workspace with all of the tools listed across the top of the application.
+Next you will see the default workspace with all the tools listed across the top of the application.
 We will walk through some of the tools beginning with the **Proxy** tool.

 ## Proxy and Target